-- 10.1 The major services commissioned by the public health team to meet its mandatory duties are: increasing access to NHS Health Checks, sexual health and family planning, and the national child measurement programme (delivered as part of the school nursing service). - 10.2 Other services commissioned include: improving recovery outcomes for drug and alcohol users (building on year on year improvement in outcomes in Barnet); reducing the number of people who smoke (and targeting the single biggest preventable killer), healthy weight initiatives for children and adults; and community well-being initiatives. - 10.3 Areas of new investment in 2013-14 will continue to be funded in 2014-15.
-These are: Children's Centre investments, parenting support, support for first time mothers, breastfeeding, children's oral health, Barnet Healthy Schools Programme (physical activity, emotional wellbeing, nutrition, sexual health, substance misuse and discouraging smoking), workplace health promotion and employment support, outdoor gyms, older people's physical activity opportunities and the Winter Well programme. - 10.4 The prevention of ill health investments are based on three principles:
+9.1 The major services commissioned by the Public Health team to meet mandatory duties are: increasing access to NHS Health Checks; sexual health and family planning; and the national child measurement programme (delivered as part of the school nursing service).

+Other services commissioned include: improving recovery outcomes for drug and alcohol users (building on year on year improvement in outcomes in Barnet); reducing the number of people who smoke (and targeting the single biggest preventable killer); healthy weight initiatives for children and adults; and community wellbeing.

+Areas of new investment in 2013-14 will continue to be funded in 2014-15.
+These are: Children's Centre investments; parenting support; support for first time mothers; breastfeeding; children's oral health; Barnet Healthy Schools Programme (physical activity, emotional wellbeing, nutrition, sexual health, substance misuse and discouraging smoking), workplace health promotion and employment support; outdoor gyms; older people's physical activity opportunities; and the winter well programme.

+9.2 The prevention of ill health investments are based on three principles: